Checking and Disinfecting Flooded Wells

 - Fill cistern with water for use and have it tested.
 The water should have a chlorine taste for a while, but it should be safe.
 Drinking water should be treated and boiled until the water is tested and found safe for drinking.

-For more information, contact the MU Extension center in your county.
+For more information, contact your local MU Extension Center.